chananele/parm/docs/API.md

 Consecutive lines only filter out potential matches, until the end of the pattern is reached or no more cursors are left.

-This is where *coalesced code patterns* come into play.
+This is where *code multi-patterns* come into play.

-The difference between regular code patterns and coalesced code patterns is that regular code patterns are called for each cursor at the current line, whereas coalesced patterns are called once with all the cursors at the current line.
+The difference between regular code patterns and code multi-patterns is that regular code patterns are called for each cursor at the current line, whereas multi-patterns are called once with all the cursors at the current line.

-An example usage of a coalesced code pattern is given below:
+An example usage of a code multi-pattern is given below:
 ```python
 from parm.envs.ida import idapython_create_program
 prg = idapython_create_program()